priyatam/emacs.d/README.md

 # Cider Light

-A gentle introduction to Emacs using [Cider](https://github.com/clojure-emacs/cider), optimized for web development in Clojure, Clojurescript, Javascript, Sass, and HTML5.
+A gentle introduction to Emacs using [Cider](https://github.com/clojure-emacs/cider), optimized for web development in Clojure, Clojurescript, Javascript, HTML5, and CSS3.

 ## Installation